pknight24/pknight24.github.io/index.md

 You can find me on [GitHub](https://www.github.com/pknight24) and [Google Scholar](https://scholar.google.com/citations?user=NRV4UhwAAAAJ&hl=en&oi=ao).

 #### News

+* (August 2023) I gave a contributed talk at JSM 2023 titled *Multi-Task Learning with Summary Statistics*.

 * (July 2023) We have a new paper on arXiv: [*Multi-Task Learning with Summary Statistics*](https://arxiv.org/abs/2307.02388).